LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    double: command line; rmdir

 rmdir
-    removes an *empty* directory that you give as parameter, eg,
+    removes an *empty* directory that you give as parameter, e.g.,

        rmdir hello